ashwinsk24/gdsc-sset-flutter/README.md

-# myfirstapp
+# namer-app

-A new Flutter project.
+A new Flutter project for Introduction to Flutter session by GDSC SSET.

 ## Getting Started